Buy - Going Short in Stock Index Trading

 Go Long

 A trader will buy a stock index if they think it's going to go up based on their analysis.
 When a trader buys at a particular level the stock index must move up for the trader to make a profit.
-This buy trade also known as going long is displayed and illustrated and shown below.
+This buy trade also referred to as going long is displayed and illustrated and shown below.

 Go Short